Are You Presenting Your Data the Right Way?

 Use the Presentation Medium Selection Framework to identify the most suitable approach to deliver your data story

-In data storytelling, it’s crucial to keep the audience at the heart of every design decision.
-One essential aspect to consider is the format of the presentation, which can be determined by asking, “How will our audience interact with our story?”
-Typically, the answer falls into one of four major categories.
+In data storytelling, it’s important to keep the audience at the center of every design choice.
+One key factor is the presentation format, which we determine by asking, “How will our audience interact with our story?”
+Usually, the answer fits into one of four main categories.

 Understanding the Four Presentation Medium Formats